Saute is derived from the French word "To Jump". In cooking, it means:

 - Season the meat, then (optional) coat with flour.

-- Heat 2 tbsp of oil in a 12″ fry pan over medium-high heat until shimmering.
+- Heat 2 tablespoon of oil in a 12" fry pan over medium-high heat until shimmering.

 - Put meat in pan and cook for 3-4 minutes a side, until golden brown.